BlitterStudio/janus-uae/README.md

 Configuration:
 ==============
-Janus-UAE uses a file uaerc.config whith the usual uae config syntax.
+Janus-UAE uses a file uaerc.config with the usual uae config syntax.

 You can show/hide the GUI at startup with use_gui=yes or use_gui=no. The GUI can also be shown/hidden via exchange.
 The hotkey "ctrl alt j" toggles
 GUI visibility.